 I use the paid version of Acuity Scheduling (approx. $10 per month) in order to take advantage of the extra functionality such as being able to set up multiple appointment types.

-The paid version also allows you to take payments which I find really useful for my one-off PR and content marketing consultancy sessions for photographers, which can be booked and paid for online.
-But the free version may be all you need if you simply want to take away the hassle of scheduling client sessions, calls or viewing sessions.
+The paid version also allows you to take payments but the free version may be all you need if you simply want to take away the hassle of scheduling client sessions, calls or viewing sessions.

 I also rate Calendly for its sleek, minimalist look and easy to use interface for online appointment booking.